TezDevs/digital-hooligan/docs/attention-first-draft.md

 That’s not a flaw.
 That’s the point.

-Because when the moment arrives— when time is short and consequences are real— clarity isn’t a luxury.
+Because when time is short
+and consequences are real,
+clarity isn’t a luxury.

 It’s the feature that matters most.